awsdocs/aws-net-developer-guide/doc_source/how-to/ec2/how-to-spot-instances.rst

 use for the Spot Instances.
 After the request is populated, call the :sdk-net-api:`RequestSpotInstances
 <EC2/MEC2RequestSpotInstancesRequestSpotInstancesRequest>` method to create the Spot Instance
 request.
 The following example demonstrates how to request a Spot Instance.

-For information on creating an |EC2| client, see :ref:`init-ec2-client`.

 .. literalinclude:: ec2.dotnet.spot_instance_request_spot_instance.txt
    :language: csharp